travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 # Things to do once you are inside the debug VM

-Once inside the debug VM, you are able to poke around.
+Once inside the debug VM, you are able to explore.

 You are in a [`tmate`](https://tmate.io/) session, at the point where your `before_install` (even if it is not defined) phase is about to